unoplatform/uno.toolkit.ui/doc/helpers/FlipView-extensions.md

 ## Customization

-The `FlipView` control for desktop targets will present arrow buttons to allow the user to click on the to navigate between the content inside the `FlipView`, if you don't want these arrows to be shown, you use the `NoArrowsFlipViewStyle` as shown in the example below:
+The FlipView control for desktop targets will present arrow buttons to allow the user to click on them to navigate between the content inside the FlipView.
+If you don't want these arrows to be shown, you can use the NoArrowsFlipViewStyle as shown in the example below:

 ```xml
 xmlns:utu="using:Uno.Toolkit.UI"